 Each type of Kit comes with at least one Box, NFC stickers, our How To Manual (PDF), and a 12 month membership on our simple web platform.
 You do the work of putting together a collection of objects and writing their stories, and then use the web platform to bring everything together.

-- A membership is a 12 month “early adopter” account, valued at £6 per month.
-Once your membership lapses, your collections will become read only.
+- * A membership is a 12 month “early adopter” account, valued at £6 per month.
+Once your membership lapses, your collections will become read-only.
+(If you wish, you can purchase a lifetime membership.
+See the shop for details.)

 - ** A small organisation has less than 10 staff.
 A large organisation has more than 10 staff.
 We love small museums!

 - You are welcome to purchase more boxes, stickers or memberships as you wish.
-They’re available for individual purchase at shop.museuminabox.org.
+They’re available for individual purchase in the shop.

 - If you would like to place a larger order or ask about a commission, please contact us.

-Museum in a Box, and Make Your Own, is aligned with an ordering system for learning outcomes called Bloom’s Taxonomy.
+Museum in a Box and Make Your Own are both aligned with Bloom’s Taxonomy, an ordering system for learning outcomes.
 It outlines the cognitive evolution for students as they learn in more depth, in a scale like this:

 We love how well Make Your Own can help students develop their own stories, skills and collections, and we’re looking forward to producing more project-based learning ideas for educators to use around it.
 We don’t want to be prescriptive to the Lesson Plan level, but rather, prompt educators with broader concepts to run with, and links to curriculum areas to help keep that on track.